 If you see any of these warning signs, you need to act quickly to stop the behavior.
 Be firm and consistent with this training.
 Don’t let them get away with it, ever.
 And when in doubt, always resort to positive reinforcement training.

 As herding dogs, German Shepherds have a ton of energy that needs to be dealt with.
-It’s so essential to avoid having pent up energy in the dog.
-With that said, a GSD needs opportunities to release their stress or anxieties.
+It’s important to avoid having pent up energy in the dog.
+That said, a German Shepherd needs opportunities to release their stress or anxieties.

 According to The Kennel Club UK, German Shepherds need at least 2 hours of exercise every day.
 And ideally, they should be kept in a spacious backyard where they can run on their own.
 So, better dust off your running shoes!

 Not all German Shepherd owners meet this recommended requirement.
 However, the more run they get, the less chance for aggression.
-By tiring out your GSD, they’re also less likely to show destructive behaviors like excessive barking.
+By tiring out your shepherd, they’re also less likely to show destructive behaviors, such as excessive barking.

 Something equally as important as physical activity is mental exercise.
 Because GSDs are so smart, they need mental stimulation every day.
-Without it, boredom may cause they to be destructive in the home.
+Without it, boredom may cause they to be destructive in the home, which can lead to dangerous situations.

 Mental exercise can come in many forms.
 For example, daily obedience training is probably the easiest and best way to deal with mental stimulation.
-In fact, German Shepherds are some of the most responsive dogs when it comes to obedience.
+In fact, GSDs are some of the most responsive dogs when it comes to obedience.

 Though a German Shepherd could probably stay engaged with obedience training for a whole afternoon, 30 to 45 minutes a day is sufficient most of the time.
 You can also supplement this with other things, such as dog puzzles and dog games.